Jerzha/d2l-keras/README.md

 1. Dynamic computation graph is not supported in Keras, so I use numpy or tensorflow2.0 instead.
 2. I didn't copy the book here.
 There's only titles and code here.
-3. I use livelossplot for tracking training loss and acc.
+3. It use livelossplot for tracking training loss and acc.

 ## Contents: